 Jenna Vanden Brink

-She lives in the Highland Park neighborhood of Pittsburgh with her husband and pup in their labor-of-love 1905 Victorian home.
+Jenna works full time as a ceramic artist and teacher.
+Her studio is located at 1104 N. Canal Street in Sharpsburg.
+She lives in the Highland Park neighborhood of Pittsburgh with her husband, baby daughter, and dog in their labor-of-love 1905 Victorian home.

 Reiko Yamamoto makes modern, versatile and functional pottery for everyday use.
 Each and every piece is designed, made and fired in her studio in Pittsburgh, PA.